awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.as.md

 |  `SpotFleetOnDemandAboveBasePercentage`  |  `aws:ec2:instances`  |  `50`  |
 In this example, the environment starts with three instances, all of which are On\-Demand\.
 The environment can scale out up to 24 instances\.
 The first additional instance above the initial three is On\-Demand, to complete the four base On\-Demand instances\.
 As it scales out further, the portion of On\-Demand in the part of the fleet above the four base On\-Demand instances is kept at 50%, up to a maximum of 24 instances overall, of which 14 are On\-Demand \(four base, and 50% of the 20 above base\) and ten are Spot\.

-## Auto Scaling group Configuration Using the Elastic Beanstalk Console<a name="environments-cfg-autoscaling-console"></a>
+## Auto Scaling group configuration using the Elastic Beanstalk console<a name="environments-cfg-autoscaling-console"></a>

 You can configure how Auto Scaling works by editing **Capacity** on the environment's **Configuration** page in the [Elastic Beanstalk console](environments-console.md)\.